Who I am

 I left orientation, and, for the next 25 years, I completely avoided death.
 I couldn’t make myself go to funerals, or even send cards to people following the death of someone they loved.

 And then it came again, a few years ago.
 This time, I was ready.
 My life’s work and experiences had allowed me to catch up and heal my heart.
-I became curious.
-And, I admit, far more fascinated with end of life because the years that had passed had begun changing how society views aging, had changed possibilities for death and dying, and I realized how very much I wanted to be in the conversations that were happening on all fronts.
+I became curious again.
+And, I admit, far more fascinated with end of life because the years that had passed had begun changing how society views aging, had changed possibilities for how people die, and had opened possibilities around what rituals are possible after death.
+I realized how very much I wanted to be in the conversations that were happening on all fronts.

 This time, although there was a clear call to work with folks in hospice who were actively dying, there was more.
 It was a call to work with people from mid-life and beyond to help them live great lives as they age, have the conversations they need to have, to understand the legacies they’ll leave, and to prepare (to the extent any of us can) for death.